Direct printing is not your usual Windows print

 Windows users don't see the direct printing activities take place.
 This mechanism is "behind the scenes" so to speak.

 Typically the user would initiate a print operation from their Windows app and make reference to the printer.
 Windows communicates with a driver for that printer.
 Ultimately, this driver will produce data for the printer, and Windows uses the same mechanism we do to send it to the printer.
 It is fully documented and available for any other application; we just don't know of many that use it besides RPM.

 You might want to use raw printing in RPM to target a shared printer in your network which would not otherwise be available to your printing origin; or you might be printing and archiving in one pass or any number of reasons, including full operator control over the job flow any of our customizations

 Setting up RPM for raw printing from other systems

-If you have not already created a queue in RPM for your print jobs, in the RPM user interface select the Queue menu then Create:
+If you have not already created a queue in RPM for your print jobs, in the RPM user interface go to Queue / Create:

 Add the raw print mechanism